Earn Your Doctorate in Curriculum and Instruction

 - Instructional Coordinator

 As you read above, there are many opportunities available for those who hold a Doctorate in Curriculum and Instruction.
 You should expect your projected salary to change depending on the type of employment you seek to gain.
-For example, if you intend to work at the school administration level, the U.S. Bureau of Labor Statistics (BLS) has reported a median annual salary of $92,510 for K-12 principals.
-Instructional coordinators, who deal with the design and implementation of new curriculum, are reported to make $62,460.
+For example, if you intend to work at the school administration level, the U.S. Bureau of Labor Statistics (BLS) has reported a median annual salary of $95,310 for K-12 principals.
+Instructional coordinators—sometimes called curriculum and instruction specialists—who deal with the design and implementation of new curriculum, are reported to make $62,460.

 The kind of job growth you can expect as an employee who holds a Doctorate in Curriculum and Instruction will vary depending on the job you hold.
-The BLS reports that in the next decade, the field of instructional coordinators will have a growth rate of 11 percent, while principals will experience a growth rate of eight percent.
+The BLS reports that over the next decade, the field of instructional coordinators will have a growth rate of 6% which is slightly higher than average, while principals will experience a growth rate of 4%, which is slightly less.

 You may also want to consider what kind of job advancement there is in your field.
 Again, that will vary depending on the type of job you hold.
 For principals, or other school-level administrators, you can work towards becoming a superintendent, or a district-level administrator.